Katharine Wray BA Hons PGDip Psych UKCP BACP

 - Obsessive compulsive disorder (OCD)

 - Physical abuse

 - Initial consultations - This is a chance for us to meet and consider working together and whether psychotherapy feels like the right route for you.
 This session lasts up to 90 minutes and costs £65.00

-- Ongoing therapy - Should you decide on psychotherapy, sessions are weekly at the same time each week and last 50 minutes.
+- Ongoing therapy - Should you decide on psychotherapy, sessions are weekly (or twice weekly) at the same time each week and last 50 minutes.

 I offer a limited number of concessionary rates for students or those on a low income.

 I also practise from a Central London location, minutes walk from either Bond Street or Oxford Circus:

 And St Paul's, nearest tube stations are St Paul's, City Thames Link, Farringdon and Black Friars.